heroseven/api-docs/README.md

-### Testear la beta
+### Testing the beta

-La presente versión del API se encuentra como una versión en prueba.
-Si deseas ser parte y ayudarnos a mejorar por favor sigue los siguientes pasos.
+The current version of the API is found as a trial version.
+If you want to be a part and help us to improve, please follow the next steps.

-1. Ingresar al panel de Integración de Culqi.
+1. Enter the Culqi Integration panel.
-2. Dirigirte a la sección Desarrolladores -> API Keys.
+2. Go to the Developers -> API Keys section.
-3. Encontrar el botón "Actualizar API v2" y darle click.
-Una vez que hayas confirmado la actualización.
-Obtendrás nuevas llaves y código de comercio. :)
+3. Find the button "Update API v2" and click.
+Once you have confirmed the update.
+You will get new keys and trade code. :)

 <img src="https://cdn-images-1.medium.com/max/800/1*IoSK0H5wgk7ZrwCW6Nv2lA.gif" alt="preview" width="500">

-### Autenticación
+### Authentication

-Para poder acceder y utilizar el Culqi API necesitas previamente conocer y tener tus API Keys (llaves de autenticación).
-Bajo autenticación HTTP, en cada request.
+In order to access and use the Culqi API you need to know and have your API Keys (authentication keys) previously.
+Under HTTP authentication, on each request.

-Las llaves las puedes obtener en Desarrollo > API Keys de tu [panel Culqi](http://integ-panel.culqi.com).
+The keys can be obtained in Development> API Keys of your [Culqi panel] (http://integ-panel.culqi.com).

-Todas las peticiones al API deben ser fechas bajo HTTPS, las llamadas hechas bajo HTTP plano fallarán (en producción) y las peticiones sin autenticación también fallarán.
+All requests to the API must be dates under HTTPS, calls made under flat HTTP will fail (in production) and requests without authentication will also fail.

 ***Código de Comercio (llave pública)*** <br>